 In accordance with McCormick's 2013 Omnibus Incentive Plan, the annual incentive program for executive officers, in which our Named Executive Officers participate, consists of an annual incentive pool that shall not exceed 2.5% of McCormick's net income for the year.
-At the beginning of the year, the Compensation Committee establishes the maximum percentage of the pool that each will be eligible to earn, and the sum of these percentages cannot exceed 100% of the pool.
-The maximum award achievable by individuals are two-times their respective target opportunity.
+At the beginning of the year, the Compensation and Human Capital Committee establishes the maximum percentage of the pool that each will be eligible to earn, and the sum of these percentages cannot exceed 100% of the pool.
+The maximum award achievable by any individual are two-times their respective target opportunity.

-Target annual incentive award values are established annually for the CEO and other Named Executive Officers, and considered as part of the Compensation Committee's annual review of total target compensation.
-Given the strong individual and superior Company performance, and a desire to improve the competitiveness of total compensation, the Compensation Committee approved adjustments to the CEO's and Named Executive Officers' target opportunities for fiscal 2019:
+Target annual incentive award values are established annually for the CEO and other Named Executive Officers, and considered as part of the Compensation and Human Capital Committee's annual review of total target compensation.
+There were no changes to the Named Executive Officers' target opportunities for fiscal 2020:

-Target Annual Incentive Opportunity Prior Target Annual Incentive Opportunity
+Target Annual Prior Target

+Incentive Annual Incentive

+Opportunity Opportunity

 Name (% of Salary) (% of Salary)

-Lawrence E. Kurzius 150% 130%
+Lawrence E. Kurzius 150% 150%

-Michael R. Smith 100% 85%
+Michael R. Smith 100% 100%

 Brendan M. Foley 100% 100%

-Jeffery D. Schwartz 75% 70%
+Jeffery D. Schwartz 75% 75%

 Malcolm Swift 100% 100%

-As in prior years, for fiscal 2019 the performance metrics approved reflect the role and responsibilities of the executive officer.
+As in prior years, for fiscal 2020 the performance metrics approved reflect the role and responsibilities of the executive officer.

-Named Executive Officer Population Named Executive Officers Fiscal 2019 Performance Factors and Weightings Enterprise responsibility Lawrence E. Kurzius Michael R. Smith Jeffery D. Schwartz 70% Adjusted EPS 24% Global McCormick Profit 6% Global Net Sales Business Unit responsibility Brendan M. Foley 50% Adjusted EPS 25% Americas McCormick Profit 15% Global Consumer McCormick Profit 10% Americas Net Sales Malcolm Swift 50% Adjusted EPS 25% International McCormick Profit 15% Global Flavor Solutions McCormick Profit
+Named Executive Officer Population Named Executive Officers Fiscal 2020 Performance Factors and Weightings

+Enterprise responsibility Lawrence E. Kurzius 70% Adjusted EPS

+Michael R. Smith 24% Global McCormick Profit

+Jeffery D. Schwartz 6% Global Net Sales

+Business Unit responsibility Brendan M. Foley 50% Adjusted EPS

+25% Americas and APZ McCormick Profit

+15% Global Consumer McCormick Profit

+10% Americas and APZ Net Sales

+Malcolm Swift 50% Adjusted EPS

+25% EMEA McCormick Profit

+15% Global Flavor Solutions McCormick Profit

+10% EMEA Net Sales

-^{} The Compensation Committee agreed with McCormick's definition of "Adjusted EPS" for fiscal 2019, that is EPS for the respective year, adjusted to exclude the impact of special charges and the non-recurring benefit of the U.S. Tax Act.
-This definition is consistent with "Adjusted EPS" as defined in our Form 10-K for the 2019 fiscal year, except that the formulation of "Adjusted EPS" used by the Compensation Committee was determined on a constant currency basis, while the formulation used in the Form 10-K for the 2019 fiscal year was determined on a reported currency basis.
-The Committee made this adjustment for compensation purposes as it did not want employees to benefit from or be penalized for currency exchange rates outside of their control.
+^{} The Compensation and Human Capital Committee agreed with McCormick's definition of "Adjusted EPS" for fiscal 2020, that is EPS for the respective year, adjusted to exclude the impact of special charges and transaction and integration expenses.
+This definition is consistent with "Adjusted EPS" as defined in our Form 10-K for the 2020 fiscal year, except that the formulation of "Adjusted EPS" used by the Compensation and Human Capital Committee was determined on a constant currency basis, while the formulation used in the Form 10-K for the 2020 fiscal year was determined on a reported currency basis.
+In addition, for fiscal 2020, the Committee excluded additional integration expenses associated with the pause in implementing the Company's global enterprise resource planning replacement program as this pause was due to the COVID-19 pandemic.
+The Committee made these adjustments for compensation purposes as it does not want employees to benefit from or be penalized for factors outside of their control.

-Performance goals for our annual incentive program were approved by the Compensation Committee based on its analysis of the performance observed in and expected of companies in our Peer Group, because they are the companies against which we assess our financial results, with whom we compete for equity investors and whom we want to outperform.
+Performance goals for our annual incentive program were approved by the Compensation and Human Capital Committee based on its analysis of the performance observed in and expected of companies in our Peer Group, because they are the companies against which we assess our financial results, with whom we compete for equity investors and whom we want to outperform.
 The Committee additionally takes account of McCormick's own growth, prior year performance, commitments to the market and strategic priorities.